asphalt-framework/asphalt/docs/userguide/contexts.rst

 .. py:currentmodule:: asphalt.core

 Every Asphalt application has at least one context: the root context.
-The root context is typically created by the :func:`~asphalt.core.runner.run_application` function and passed to the root component.
+The root context is typically created by the :func:`run_application` function and passed to the root component.
 This context will only be closed when the application is shutting down.

 Most nontrivial applications will make use of *subcontexts*.
 A subcontext is a context that has a